Mayoralty of Michelle Wu: Reputation and public opinion

-Outside of Boston, numerous left-leaning Democrats have hailed Wu as an example of a progressive who has had a successful tenure as a major city mayor.
+Outside of Boston, numerous analysts and left-leaning Democrats have hailed Wu as an example of a progressive who has had a successful tenure as a major city mayor.
 In a debate ahead the 2025 New York City Democratic mayoral primary, both Zohran Mamdani and Brad Lander named Wu when candidates were asked who they believed was currently the most effective Democratic politician in the United States.
 During his campaign, Mamdani has repeatedly hailed Wu as a role model for both her performance as mayor and prior work as a city councilor.
 In June 2025, Benjamin Wallace-Wells of The New Yorker opined that during Wu's first term, her approach to governance (which he characterized as pragmatic) had garnered greater success in office than the less-pragmatic approaches of other recent left-leaning American city officials.
+Several political analysts have highlighted Wu as providing a model of progressive leadership that Democrats could perhaps duplicate on a broader scale.
+In September 2025, Bill McKibben of The New Yorker opined that Wu's first term in Boston may have been prime example of a possible trend in which, "Democrats are assembling a new way of governing, not at the federal level but at the municipal one."